uofm-research-computing/bigblue_comsol/README.md

 sbatch comsol_mpi.sh
 ```

 The difference between the multiple CPU-cores and MPI version in the submission script is using `--ntasks-per-node` and `--nodes` in place of `--cpus-per-task`.
 Also, `--mem-per-cpu` should be used in place of `--mem`.
-Additionally, the comsol command requires a few extra options such as `-mpibootstrap` and `-nnhost` to be set to "slurm" and "$SLURM_NTASKS_PER_NODE". `-batchlog` can optionally be set if you want to separate the bash and comsol output.
+Additionally, the comsol command requires a few extra options such as `-mpibootstrap` and `-nnhost` to be set to "slurm" and "$SLURM_NTASKS_PER_NODE", respectively. `-batchlog` can optionally be set if you want to separate the bash and comsol output.
 See [Comsol knowledgebase article 1001](https://www.comsol.com/support/knowledgebase/1001) for more information.